aws-amplify/amplify-js/docs/media/tutorials/building-react-native-apps/index.md

 import { Storage } from 'aws-amplify';
 ```

-Now that the Storage module is imported and ready to communicate with
+Now, the Storage module is imported and ready to communicate with
-your backend, implement common file transfer actions using the code
+your backend.
+Implement common file transfer actions using the code
 below.

 ### Upload a file